BrunoArsioli/llama-optimus/README.md

 Why do we need to **repeat** runs before calculating the result (tokens/s) ?

-That is because, everytime you run `llama-bench` (the llama.cpp benchmark) you get a sligtly different estimate for the tokens/s metric.
+That is because, everytime you run `llama-bench` (the llama.cpp benchmark) you get a slightly different estimate for the tokens/s metric.
 There is a degree of variability in the results; We calculate a mean value to base our final decision on more reliable/robust results.

 ### Option B: Pass as CLI flags